APNIC-Labs/draft-kskroll-sentinel/README.md

    some have loaded the key into the trusted key stash and some have not, then the result is indeterminate ("Vleg").

-   There is also the common case of a recursive resolver using a forwarder.